rusomarques/shoppit_server/README.md

   <img src="./assets/first.jpg" />
 </p>

-After connecting the app with Facebook, Shoppit will automatically detect a few categories you may like and auto-select them on account creation.
-You can also customize your recommendations freely by selecting the categories at your leisure.
-The items feed will dynamically update to reflect your preferences, where you can swipe through your curated items to save them in your profile.
+After connecting the app with Facebook, Shoppit will automatically detect a few categories you'll like and save them to your profile.
+If your recommendations feel a bit stale, you can customize your them at any time by tapping on whatever categories interest you.
+Tap on the home screen again to see your dynamically-updated item feed.
+Find something you like?
+Swipe right to save it on your profile!

 <p align="center">
   <img src="./assets/second.jpg" />
 </p>

-Your friends list is automatically populated from Facebook for people using the app.
-You can subscribe to notifications for their birthdays by tapping the bell icon, or tap their name to view your friend's liked items.
-On the profile page, you can view the most recent liked items.
-If you tap on an item, you'll be brought to the item details page.
-The BUY NOW button will redirect you to the product's Amazon page for purchase within the app.
+Connect to your friends list without the hassle!
+Your friends list is automatically generated from your Facebook connections.
+Make sure you never forget a birthday again by tapping the bell icon next to a friend's name to subscribe to notifications.
+Need to get a friend something special?
+Simply browse their recently liked items on their profile.
+Just tap an item on their profile to find out more info, and once you find a match, buy it from Amazon directly within the app!

 ## Getting started